blaiseclarke/music-tracker/README.md

 This is a web application for searching and tracking music albums, built with Python, Flask, and PostgreSQL.

-**This project is a port and modernization of an older application I built using Ruby and Sinatra.** The goal was to demonstrate my ability to work with Python's web ecosystem, implement modern best practices like an ORM and Blueprints, and build a full-stack, portfolio-ready application.
+This project is a port and modernization of an older application I built using Ruby and Sinatra.
+The goal was to demonstrate my ability to work with Python's web ecosystem, implement modern best practices like an ORM and Blueprints, and build a full-stack, portfolio-ready application.

 ---

 ### Features

 * User registration and authentication (via Flask-Login and `passlib` for hashing).
-* Search for albums by artist and title using the **MusicBrainz API**.
+* Search for albums by artist and title using the MusicBrainz API.
-* Fetch cover art from the **Cover Art Archive API**.
+* Fetch cover art from the Cover Art Archive API.
 * Save albums to a personal, paginated list.
 * Add, Edit, and Delete albums from your list.